jraju271/DeEnc-Application/README.md

-# DeEnc-Application
+# DeEnc
-A file encryption and decryption application
+A file encryption - decryption software, written in plain C++.<br/>
-●	Python-based file encryption and decryption application utilizing multiple ciphers (viz. atbash, route, etc.), ensuring security.
+I'll be updating this shortly.<br/>
-●	Implemented a hybrid security model for file or text data with performance comparison of different ciphers.
+Remind me if I don't.